mteblesz/tripviews/README.md

 # tripviews
-Destop app for comfortable viewing photos &amp; movies taken on a trip
+Destop app for comfortable viewing photos &amp; videos taken on a trip